GSS-Cogs/work-env/installation.md

 Which (at time of writing) installs my own preference of using `better-exceptions` on top of the standard work dependencies.

-Feel free to pr your own preferences file in 👍

 ## Scripts

 I'm gradually adding useful scripts to this work-env.
 They are installed (and updated when new ones are added) automatically.
 For more infomation see [scripts](https://github.com/mikeAdamss/work-env/blob/main/scripts/README.md).